BrainJS/brain.js/README.md

 :bulb: **Note**: This is a continuation of the [**harthur/brain**](https://github.com/harthur/brain) repository (which is not maintained anymore).
 For more details, check out [this issue](https://github.com/harthur/brain/issues/72).

+## W3C machine learning standardization process

+Brain.js is widely adopted open source machine learning library in javascript open source world.
+There are several reasons for it, but most notable are **simplicity of usage while not sacrafizing performance**.
+If you are a developer or if you just care about how ML API should look like please join W3C community and share your opinion, or simply support opinions you like.

+### Links

+Get involved into W3C machine learning ongoing standardization proces [here](https://www.w3.org/community/webmachinelearning/).
+You can also join our open discussion about standardization [here](https://github.com/BrainJS/brain.js/issues/337).

 ## Table of Contents

 - [Examples](#examples)